Partition of Ireland: Exclusion of Ulster

-First World War
+First World War & Irish Convention

 The Home Rule Crisis was interrupted by the outbreak of the First World War in August 1914, and Ireland's involvement in it.
 Asquith abandoned his Amending Bill, and instead rushed through a new bill, the Suspensory Act 1914, which received Royal Assent together with the Home Rule Bill (now Government of Ireland Act 1914) on 18 September 1914.
-The Suspensory Act ensured that Home Rule would be postponed for the duration of the war with the exclusion of Ulster still to be decided.
+The Suspensory Act ensured that Home Rule would be postponed for the duration of the war with the exclusion of some or all of Ulster still to be decided.

 During the First World War, support grew for full Irish independence, which had been advocated by Irish republicans.
 In April 1916, republicans took the opportunity of the war to launch a rebellion against British rule, the Easter Rising.
 It was crushed after a week of heavy fighting in Dublin.
 The harsh British reaction to the Rising fuelled support for independence, with republican party Sinn Féin winning four by-elections in 1917.

 The British parliament called the Irish Convention in an attempt to find a solution to its Irish Question.
 It sat in Dublin from July 1917 until March 1918, and comprised both Irish nationalist and Unionist politicians.
 It ended with a report, supported by nationalist and southern unionist members, calling for the establishment of an all-Ireland parliament consisting of two houses with special provisions for Ulster unionists.
-The report was, however, rejected by the Ulster unionist members, and Sinn Féin had not taken part in the proceedings, meaning the convention was a failure.
+The reports proposal for the setting up of an all-Ireland parliament was passed by 51 votes to 18.
+The amendment to exclude Ulster from the jurisdiction of a national parliament was voted down by 52 votes to 19.
+The majority of southern Unionists voted for the all-Ireland parliament proposal.
+The report was, however, rejected by the Ulster unionist members, and since Sinn Féin had not taken part in the proceedings, the convention was considered a failure.

 In 1918, the British government attempted to impose conscription in Ireland and argued there could be no Home Rule without it.
 This sparked outrage in Ireland and further galvanised support for the republicans.

-1918 General Election, Long Committee, Violence
+1918 General Election, Long Committee, Violence & 1921 Northern Ireland General Election

 In the December 1918 general election, Sinn Féin won the overwhelming majority of Irish seats.
 In line with their manifesto, Sinn Féin's elected members boycotted the British parliament and founded a separate Irish parliament (Dáil Éireann), declaring an independent Irish Republic covering the whole island.
 Unionists, however, won most seats in northeastern Ulster and affirmed their continuing loyalty to the United Kingdom.
 Many Irish republicans blamed the British establishment for the sectarian divisions in Ireland, and believed that Ulster Unionist defiance would fade once British rule was ended.

-The British authorities outlawed the Dáil in September 1919, and a guerrilla conflict developed as the Irish Republican Army (IRA) began attacking British forces.
-This became known as the Irish War of Independence.
+In an attempt to bring about the secession of Ireland from the UK, the Irish War of Independence began on 21 January 1919 with the Soloheadbeg ambush.
+A guerrilla war developed as the Irish Republican Army (IRA) began attacking British forces.
+The British authorities outlawed the Dáil in September 1919.

-Long Committee - Six or Nine Counties